bebraw/pyqa/README.md

 ## Usage

-See /demo for a working example.
+See /demos for some working examples.

 pyqa provides single function, "ask".
 It expects a set of questions given in a specific format.
 The following description is in YAML but you are free to use any other markup language as long as the output matches: